-This post offers our first-hand experience and tips for using the Disability Access Service (DAS) at Walt Disney World, formerly the Guest Assistance Card, for those with special needs to experience attractions.
-This is based on our recent trip with my dad, who has a service dog.
+This post offers info & tips for using the Disability Access Service (DAS) at Walt Disney World for those with special needs to experience attractions, plus new details for the Genie system.
+This is based on our experience with my dad, who has a service dog.
+(Updated October 13, 2021.)

-I’m sharing this more in-depth posts in response to reader comments on our Bricker Family Walt Disney World Trip Report, but I want to make it abundantly clear that this is anecdotal.
+This guide to using DAS at Walt Disney World comes in response to reader comments and questions, but I want to make it abundantly clear that this is anecdotal.
 We have a grand total of four days experience with DAS at Walt Disney World, and are far from experts on it.

-Let’s start with the process for obtaining the Disability Access Service, and how it works.
-If a guest needs DAS, the pass (it’s really more a status in My Disney Experience than a pass like the old Guest Assistance Card) can be obtained at Guest Relations in the four theme parks.
+October 13, 2021 Update: Let’s start with the process for obtaining the Disability Access Service, and how it works.
+If a guest needs DAS, there are now 2 ways to obtain the pass (it’s really more a status in My Disney Experience than a pass like the old Guest Assistance Card).
+As before, registration can be done at Guest Relations locations near each park entrance.

 These Guest Relations Cast Members who issue the DAS are well-trained on this probably in equal parts because they are the creme-de-la-creme of Walt Disney World Cast Members, and because Disney wants to steer clear of ADA violations.

 When the inquiry is complete, the guest with the disability has their picture taken and the Disability Access Service is added to their My Disney Experience account, and it’s accessible via MagicBand or theme park tickets at kiosks outside attractions.
 All family members who will be experiencing attractions with the guest obtaining the DAS need to be present at Guest Relations to have their MagicBands scanned, too.